openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

       description: ingressIP is an external IP...
       type: string
     ingressIPSecondary:
-      description: ingressIPv4 is an additional external IP...
+      description: ingressIPSecondary is an additional external IP...
       type: string
     nodeDNSIP:
     ...